 Steps on How to Self-Publish Young Adult Books

-1. Format and Convert Your Manuscript
+1. Format and convert your manuscript

 Find an expert on sites like Upwork or Fiverr to format your book.
 Or you can do this yourself:

-- For ebook, this looks like getting rid of all formatting on your Word or Docs file.
+- For ebooks, this looks like getting rid of all formatting on your Word or Docs file.
 Then, you’d need to re-format your manuscript under ebook formatting requirements.
 Lastly, use an ebook converter to generate an epub or mobi file.

-2. Design Book Cover
+2. Design book cover

 In a sea of competition, your book deserves a winning cover design.
-As one of the first things potential customers come across, treat your cover design as a crucial marketing component.
+As one of the first things potential customers come across, treat your cover design as a crucial book marketing component.

 I suggest investing in a professional who can design your cover with industry standards in mind.
 But if you’re on a tight budget, it’s possible to DIY.
 Tools like InDesign or Canva (this one’s free) are great for creating your own designs.

-3. Choose a Self-Publishing Platform
+3. Choose a self-publishing platform

 After taking care of your manuscript and cover files, all that’s left is choosing a platform to self-publish and start selling.
-There are quite a lot of options available, so I picked a handful of the best self-publishing companies for you to know:
+There are quite a lot of options available, so I picked a handful of the best self-publishing companies for you to know.